What is art therapy?

-Art therapists are required to hold a Master’s degree in art therapy from an accredited program.
+Art therapists are required to hold a Master's degree in art therapy from an accredited program.
+Art therapists at Cleveland Clinic are required to be registered and board certified through the Art Therapy Credentialing Board.
 Art therapists are proficient in a wide range of art techniques, counseling theories, and approaches.
 They are skilled clinicians who can work to facilitate growth through the use of spontaneous art, assessment, and planned therapeutic approaches.
 Each art therapist develops a personal style based on his or her own philosophical beliefs.

 Setting and clients